rudecs/openvcloud/docs/Installation/4-SetupOfOVS.md

 This is the simplest way to setup a basic OVS environment, if you are OK with the default configuration.

-Just run **cpunode-setup.py** as many times as you have nodes:
+Just run **07-ovcgit-cpunode-setup.py** as many times as you have nodes:

 ```
-jspython scripts/cpunode-setup.py
+jspython scripts/install/07-ovcgit-cpunode-setup.py
 ```

 This auto-detection mode will:
-- Search for an available node (sorted by name)
+- Search for an available nodes (sorted by name)
 - Search if a OVS-master is already installed by the script
 - If not, it will install the master OVS on the node-id you give, then save it
 - If yes, it will install the slave node using the master already installed